Last updated: April 5, 2021

 The track crosses the Snowy River bridge and passes the Seaman’s Hut, a small cottage on the road to Mount Kosciuszko.

-It was built in 1929 by the parents of a skier who died there during a blizzard the year before.
-The purpose of this hut is to provide emergency shelter to those who need it in order to prevent recurrence of a similar tragedy.
+The purpose of this hut is to provide emergency shelter to those who need it to prevent the recurrence of a similar tragedy.

 Mount Kosciuszko Summit Walk | |